Values-Driven Marketing aligns community and commerce for sustainable, Long-Term Success

 And, our marketing methodology is up to us.

-As marketers and business leaders, we can choose to be manipulative for short-term gain, which works for a time.
-Then we have to get up and do it all over again, probably with different prospects since our tactics may have burned our previous customers.
+As marketers and business leaders, we can choose to be manipulative for short-term gain, which is the realm of growth hackers.
+Then we have to get up and do it all over again, probably with different prospects since our previous customers may have been burned by our tactics.

 Or, we can choose to…